arunleer/METRICA/README.md

 **Note**: While the system is confirmed to meet 100% of focus-group led requirements, it was time and scope limited as 26,000+ words had to be simultaeneously authored for the accompanying thesis, crucial for the fulfillment of the Master of Science (Computer Science) degree schema.

 For university submission and mark tracing purposes, the code has been condensed into a single file.
 Originally, the project's `tkinter` functionality and package-based logic spanned across 20+ files.
 A comprehensive, web-based version of Metrica Vox Machina is slated for release.
-The full project code will be uploaded after mark ratification in November 2023.
+The full project code will be uploaded after mark ratification.

 🌍 **Location**: Birmingham, UK
 🏛 **Institution**: University of Birmingham